dcernst/dcernst.github.io/teaching/mat411f16/materials.md

 Below are links to each exam.

 - [Exam 1 (take-home)]({{site.baseurl}}/teaching/mat411f16/411Exam1-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 (Due Monday, October 3)
 - [Exam 2 (take-home)]({{site.baseurl}}/teaching/mat411f16/411Exam2-Home.pdf) (PDF).
 If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
 For the last question, you will need the following pictures of quilts that correspond to group tables for groups of order 8.
-(Due Monday, October 31)
+(Due Monday, October 31 by 4pm)
     - [Quilt 1]({{site.baseurl}}/teaching/mat411f16/Quilt1.JPG)
     - [Quilt 2]({{site.baseurl}}/teaching/mat411f16/Quilt2.JPG)
     - [Quilt 3]({{site.baseurl}}/teaching/mat411f16/Quilt3.JPG)